Michael Dewayne Smith: Appeals and death warrants

 After he was sentenced to death in 2003, Michael Smith spent 21 years on death row for murdering both Sarath Pulluru and Janet Moore.
 His appeals in 2007 and 2016 were dismissed, including claims of ineffective legal counsel and his claims of innocence.
 Smith had argued in his appeals that his confession should not be admitted as evidence as he did not voluntarily confess to the murders and was under the influence of drugs during his police interrogation.

 By March 2017, Smith had exhausted all avenues of appeal in his case, and he became eligible for execution on a date to be decided.
 As of February 2020, Smith was one of 26 death row inmates in Oklahoma awaiting execution after they became eligible for execution and completed all appeal processes.

 Smith was one of the 28 death row inmates in Oklahoma to file a lawsuit against the state over Oklahoma's execution protocols, and the lawsuit was dismissed in June 2022 after the courts ruled that there was no breach of constitutionality in the death penalty laws of Oklahoma, paving the way for Smith and the other plaintiffs to be executed on later dates to be decided.

 In August 2022, the Oklahoma Court of Criminal Appeals released the death warrants for a total of 25 condemned inmates held on the state's death row.
 Smith was one of the death row prisoners on the list, and his execution date was scheduled on July 6, 2023.
-In January 2023, the Oklahoma Court of Criminal Appeals issued a court order, re-scheduling the execution dates of Smith and five other death row prisoners (including Phillip Dean Hancock and Richard Glossip).
+In January 2023, the Oklahoma Court of Criminal Appeals issued a court order, rescheduling the execution dates of Smith and five other death row prisoners (including Phillip Dean Hancock and Richard Glossip).
 Tentatively, Smith was slated to be executed on April 4, 2024.